Pantrion09/mcbe-crack-injector-for-new-versions/README.md

 A simple and efficient injector for playing Minecraft Bedrock Edition (MCBE) for free.
 Works with the latest versions from the Microsoft Store.
 📖 How to Use

-Follow these steps carefully to get everything working:

-    Install Trial: Go to the Microsoft Store and install the official Minecraft Free Trial.

-    Download App: Go to the Releases section of this repository and download the latest .zip file.
+1 Open AppData Folder:
+Press Win + R on your keyboard, type %appdata% in the window that appears, and press OK.

+2 Locate the Game Folder:
+In the folder that opens, find and open the folder named Minecraft Bedrock.

+3 Clear the Mods Folder:
+Go into the mods folder and delete everything inside.

+4 Install New Files:
+Download Minecraft Mod Installer 26.20+.zip from the Releases section.
+Extract it and move the two files (IG-UP-GOAT.dll and vcruntime140_1.dll) into the mods folder.

-    Run Injector: Launch the downloaded application.
+5 Launch the Game:

-    Activate: Press the "Install Mod" button inside the app and wait for the process to finish.

-    Play: Once done, you can close our app and enjoy the full MCBE experience!
+You are all set!
+Open Minecraft and enjoy the full experience.

 ⚠️ Important Notes